claromes/waybacktweets/README.md

 ### Using Wayback Tweets as a Web App

-[Access the application](https://waybacktweets.streamlit.app), a prototype written in Python with the Streamlit framework and hosted on Streamlit Cloud.
+[Open the application](https://waybacktweets.streamlit.app), a prototype written in Python with the Streamlit framework and hosted on Streamlit Cloud.

 ## Documentation